-Bathing water quality for the year 2014 was monitored and assessed in the framework of the Monitoring Programme of Bathing Water Quality that was implemented under the supervision of the Special Secretariat for Water of the Ministry of Reconstruction of production, Environment and Energy.
-This project was announced and assigned for the years 2013 to 2015.
-This project is co-financed by national development funds and the European Union under the National Strategic Reference Framework (NSRF) during 2007-2013, especially under the Priority Axis 7 - Protecting and managing water resources of the Programme's Strategy "Environment and Sustainable Development".
+Bathing water quality for the year 2015 was monitored and assessed in the framework of the Monitoring Programme of Bathing Water Quality that was implemented under the supervision of the Special Secretariat for Water of the Ministry of Environment and Energy and was announced and assigned for the years 2013 to 2015.
+This monitoring programme is cofinanced by national development funds and the European Union under the National Strategic Reference Framework (NSRF) during 2007-2013, especially under the Priority Axis 7 -Protecting and managing water resources of the Programme's Strategy "Environment Sustainable Development".

-implementation of the The monitoring programme was based on the provisions of the Directive 2006/7/EC concerning management of bathing water quality and repealing Directive 76/160/EEC, which has been incorporated to the Greek national legislation with the Common Ministerial Decree (Official 8600/416/E103/2009 Government Gazette 356B/2009).
+The implementation of the monitoring programme was based on the provisions of the Directive 2006/7/EC concerning management of bathing water quality and repealing Directive 76/160/EEC, which has been incorporated to the Greek national legislation with Common Ministerial Decree 8600/416/E103/2009 (Official Government Gazette 356B/2009).

-The length of the bathing season for the year 2014 was defined, in a common ministerial decision, from June 1st to October 31st.
+The length of the bathing season for the year 2015 was defined, in a common ministerial decision, from June 1st to October 31st.

-In total, 1540 bathing water sites were monitored, two of which are located in inland waters (lakes), while the rest 1538 bathing water sites are located in coastal waters.
+In total, 1542 bathing water sites were monitored, two of which are located in inland waters (lakes), while the rest 1540 bathing water sites are located in coastal waters.

-The monitoring quality parameters have been selected in accordance to the obligations of the Directive 2006/7/EC and they are distinguished in two groups:
+The quality parameters monitored have been selected in accordance to the obligations of the Directive 2006/7/EC and they are distinguished in two groups: